Jarichi/Mysteries-of-Rankhra/Campaign Notes/Custom Rulings.md

 Can swap spells per long rest ONCE.

 - HP
-Per level up, players are allowed to choose whether they want to get the average + 1 + bonus of their dice, or roll hit dice for extra HP.
+Per level up, players are allowed to choose whether they want to get `dice average + 1 + CON` which is a constant value, or `hit dice roll + CON` which is a dice roll
-	for instance somebody rolls 2 ddice and picks one average for level up.

 - Proficiencies and Expertise
 If you have 2 proficiencies for the same ability, you get expertise at dm discretion